Skip to main content

 Student Funding

-If you receive student funding, interrupting studies can affect your entitlement to continue to receive this funding for the remainder of the year in which you interrupt study, during your interruption period and may also affect your entitlement in the year you resume studies.
-We explain how this is affected in the Student Funding implications page.
+If you receive student funding, interrupting studies can affect your entitlement to receive this funding for the remainder of the year in which you interrupt study, during your interruption period and may also affect your entitlement in the year you resume studies.
+So you will need to consider how you will financially support yourself during this time.

 Tuition Fees

-It can also affect tuition fee liability in both years.
+Interrupting studies during an academic year can also affect your tuition fee liability in the year of interruption and the year you resume your course.
 It depends on the date your school use as your interruption date and the date you return to your course.
-You may also end up paying more tuition fees for your course when you return if you are required to re-take any period of study in attendance or have to restart a Semester as a Tuition Fee is normally charged for this period.
+You may be required to pay tuition fees for a re-take period of study in attendance or if you have to restart a Semester.

 Have a look at the information about Tuition Fee implications for Undergraduate and postgraduate Home/EU students International students should look at the tuition fee information in our Visa and fee implications to changes of your programme guidance.